Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2018

 So if there are two Linkedin articles and a Medium article ranking on the first page and you notice that there is no forum ranking, this may be a good chance to try one.
 You can even parasite off of someone else’s forum topic that is already ranking on the first few pages by posting a thorough reply to the thread with a link, or multiple links, that you want to rank.

 Note: Some forums highly regulate links in the comments section, and in that case, you should put your link in your profile’s signature instead.
 You can then point some backlinks at the thread so that it will rank on the first page, get you traffic, and be a more powerful link back to your website (no-follow links will also pass some authority).
-When linking back to your website from a powerful page, you might want to consider using an LSI keyword anchor (assuming you don’t have a super high ratio of them already), because this could make for a relatively strong backlink.

 Step Four: Backlinks and Social Signals For Parasite SEO